-Each Governor and Premier appoints up to two cabinet level or senior level government representatives and up to two non-government representatives.
+Each Governor and Premier appoints up to two cabinet level or senior level government representatives and up to two non-government representatives so long as the total number of jurisdictional representatives on the Council is no more than three.
 Canadian and US federal agencies with a statutory mandate pertinent to the GOMC Agreement may designate a senior representative to serve as a member of the Council.
 In addition, the Governors, Premiers, and the Council will work collaboratively to make two-year renewable appointments for the following interests: